- What Happened To Cole Money 27s Armed

-What Happened To Cole Money%27s Arm
+- What Happened To Cole Money's Arm Hurting

 UNCASVILLE, Conn. – Jared Cannonier was early in the most high-profile fight of his life when he realized something was wrong.